filakhtov/gentoo-use-docs/net-misc/openssh.md

 This flag should only ever be changed system-wide, e.g. by using SELinux-enabled Portage profile.

 ### ssl
 Modify configure scripts to provide an actual `libcrypto` library location obtained from pkg-config.
-Pass the `--with-openssl`, the `--with-md5-passwords` and the `--with-ssl-engine` options to the configure script.
+Pass the `--with-openssl` and the `--with-ssl-engine` options to the configure script.

 If disabled, internal cryptographic routines will be used instead of OpenSSL.
 Support only AES-CTR and chacha20+poly1305 ciphers, ECDH/curve25519 key exchange and Ed25519 public keys.